alexholcombe/spatiotopic-motion/README.md

 ============================
 Licensing: MIT license, which is like CC-BY for code.

 Jedi-Jr. Chris Fajou programmed initial version in late October 2014.
+Thank you Chris!

 ##Szinte & Cavanagh stimulus details
 "gray background", luminance not specified.

 First, target dot left->right->left->right (or the opposite direction) so participant gets their eye movements in the swing of things.
+600ms each location.

 1. 100 ms target and foil dot alone.
 2. Black dot added, on for 400 ms